ryppl/boost-history/committee/rvalue_ref/N2983-throwing-move.rst

 23.3.6.2 vector capacity [vector.capacity]
 ==========================================

-Remove paragraph 2
+Remove paragraph 2:

     :del:`2 Requires: If value_type has a move constructor, that constructor shall not throw any exceptions.`

-Change paragraph 3 to say
+Change paragraph 3 as follows:

     Effects: A directive that informs a vector of a planned change in size, so that it can manage the storage allocation